Yuma War: Garra's Revolt and the San Diego Tax Revolt of 1851

 In 1851, San Diego County unilaterally imposed property taxes on Native American tribes in the county and threatened to confiscate land and property should they fail to pay up the $600 tax.
 These new obligations for taxes were applied to the Cupeño and the Kumeyaay, who hardly dealt with US currency.
 The two tribes agreed to join the revolt along with the Cocopah and Quechan in the Yuma War, although the Kumeyaay made no military commitments to attack San Diego.

 At the beginning of the Garra Revolt, an uprising by the local Cupeño tribe under Antonio Garra, launched an attack on Warner's Ranch together with the Cahuilla and the nearby Kumeyaay, which had a negative reputation for severe treatment of Indians.

-Heintzelman learned of a December 1851 Cahuilla and Cupeno raid on Warner's Ranch and Agua Caliente in the San Felipe Mountains.
+Heintzelman learned of a December 1851 Cahuilla and Cupeño raid on Warner's Ranch and Agua Caliente in the San Felipe Mountains.
 The Cupeno warrior Antonio Garra led what became known as the Garra Revolt.
 California's American population were very panicked at the possibility of warfare being waged so close to their settlements on the coast, in San Diego concerned citizens began preparing to defend the town in case the Cahuilla and Cupeno attacked there.
+The Kumeyaay at the San Pasqual Pueblo had earlier fought off a Quechan campaign bound for San Diego in the San Pasqual Valley.
 In response to the raids, Heintzelman started the Agua Caliente Expedition, a march to the San Felipe Mountains.

 Just northeast of Agua Caliente, Heintzelman's column of five infantry companies and one artillery company encountered 100 Cahuilla's, under Chief Chipule, at the Battle of Coyote Canyon, located within Borrego Valley.
 A battle was fought on the morning of December 21, 1851, ending with the loss of six warriors, including Chipule and Chief Cecili.
 The natives were armed mostly with bows and they were routed from the field.
 From Coyote Canyon, Heintzelman continued northeast, further into the mountains, where they found a rancheria containing items from Warner's Ranch.
 The rancheria and nearby village were abandoned but Heintzelman had them burned before continuing back to Agua Caliente.

 After losing their villages, the Cahuilla's chose to surrender to the Americans.
 Jonathan Warner was used as an interpreter in a court case to decide the fate of four Cahuilla chiefs who were found guilty of raiding Warner's Ranch, killing civilians there, burning the place and robbing it.
-Subsequently the four, named Juan Baustista, Francisco Mecate, Quisil and Luis, were executed by firing squad and buried on December 25, 1851.
+Subsequently, the four, named Juan Baustista, Francisco Mecate, Quisil and Luis, were executed by firing squad and buried on December 25, 1851.
 Garra was captured at Razon's rancheria in the Coachella Valley, by the Mountain Cahuilla leader Juan Antonio and turned over to the volunteer company from Los Angeles.
 He was later tried and executed in San Diego, January 10, 1852.

 Further relations between the Cahuilla and the Cupeno broke down in 1852 and the two tribes went to war.